mpl-extensions/mpl-interactions/README.md

 <img src=docs/images/short-interactive.gif height=200>  <img src=docs/images/tight-layout-heatmap-slicer.gif height=200>

-This library provides a different approach than `ipywidgets.interact` to make an interactive matplotlib plot.
+The main purpose of this library is to provide a different approach than `ipywidgets.interact` to making an interactive matplotlib plot.
 When using `interact` you are responsible for:
 1. Defining the function to plot `f(x,...) => y`
 2. Handling the plotting logic (`plt.plot`, `fig.cla`, `ax.set_ylim`, etc)

-In contrast `ipympl-interactions` accepts functions in a more mathematical sense, you only need provide `f(x, ...) => y` and the plotting and updating boilerplate are handled for you.
+In contrast, with `ipympl-interactions` you only need provide `f(x, ...) => y` and the plotting and updating boilerplate are handled for you.

-`ipympl-interaction` has three main goals:
-1. Make it easier to make an interactive line plot
-    - Accept numpy arrays as arugments.
-They will become sliders with the value displayed rather than the index (contrast to selectionSlider)
-    - Handle all the logic for updating the plot - you are only responsible for defining the function you want to plot
+Additionally there are other useful functions for greater interactivity with matplolib.
+These are not necessarily dependent on `ipympl` and will probably work in all backends except for inline backends.
+Currently these extra goodies are:
-2. Provide a very niche (but very cool) way to compare 2D heatmaps
+1. A very niche (but very cool) way to compare 2D heatmaps
-3. Provide other useful matplotlib interactions
-    - scroll to zoom
+2. scroll to zoom
-    - middle click to pan
+3. middle click to pan
-    - `ioff` as a context manager
+4. `ioff` as a context manager
-4. Eventually
+5. `figure` that accepts a scalars as `figsize` that will scale the default dimensions

+Future functions:
-    - interactive_plot2D
+1. interactive_plot2D
+2. Others?
+    - As I discover a need for more tools I will create them and have them live here.
+    - If you have an idea feel free to add it :)

 ## Installation